CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 **SDD_Screenshot1**

  When you open the application your might encounter an error message.
-In this case, click on more info and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietokniikan keskus Oy) and then click on Run anyway.
+In this case, click on more info and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietokniikan keskus Oy) and then click on _Run anyway_.

  **SDD_Screeshot2_3**